Update: The VDC example for listening to game events has been updated to highlight the dangers of using ClearGameEventCallbacks()

-correctly, keeping this post up just as a further explanation on why the old way was bad practice
+, And the provided example there is mostly fine.
+Keeping this post up just as a further explanation on why the old way was bad practice

-We've seen a lot of people migrating over to VScript for their projects recently, myself included.
-Unfortunately, VScript and how it interacts with MvM requires some special treatment that most of the existing tutorials do not consider.
+Unfortunately for us, VScript's main use case is purpose-built scripts for specific maps.
+In the context of MvM, where it is very common to have multiple missions on one map, There are some important considerations that many existing tutorials do not cover.
 If you were linked here, it may be because you got an error trying to test your code that works fine in vanilla TF2, but is forbidden on our servers, or you were doing something in VScript that we consider to be bad practice in general.

 TL;DR